shom254/dissertation-mgmt-system/README.md

 # Dissertation Management System

-Given only 3 days and also needing to study for the exams next week, my goal was to just try my best to quickly implement a **functioning** vue frontend and api server + sqldatabase, so there are some rushed/missing design decisions to keep in mind:
+Given only 3 days and also needing to study for the exams next week, my goal was to just try my best to quickly implement a **minimum functioning** vue frontend and api server + sqldatabase, so there are some rushed/missing design decisions to keep in mind:

 - all server functions in 1 source code file `server.js` (instead of structuring into `router`, `utils`, etc)
 - admin credentials hardcoded into server code and requires separate API